alpha-wolf-jin/osp16/README.md

 # create Flavor and set profile

-> There is different in OSP16.2
+> The way in OSP16.2 is defferent from previous version

 ```
 $ openstack flavor create --id auto --ram 4096 --disk 40 --vcpus 1 ComputeHCI